 - Sign the title over properly, in the right spot for your version of the document, and hand the actual title to the buyer at the sale rather than promising to mail it.

 - Complete the odometer disclosure.
-Federal law requires it on vehicles under 20 years old.
+Federal law requires it on most vehicles under 20 model years old.
 Getting it wrong on purpose is a serious offense with steep federal penalties (details on our resources page), so fill it in honestly.

 - Clear any loan first.
-Have the lienholder release the title through the stateâs electronic title system before you close.
+Have the lienholder release the lien before you close: a signed-off paper title or a release letter on the lienholder’s letterhead.
+Connecticut doesn’t run an electronic-title program, so the paper is the release.
 Selling with a loan still attached creates registration problems for the buyer and can hold up your payment.

 - You can sell "as is," but you cannot lie.
 Selling a personal car as is is fine; affirmatively lying is not.
 Telling a buyer there were no accidents when the title says otherwise can get the sale undone and land you in a fraud claim.
 Put what you actually know on the bill of sale.